Preview: The House on Chestnut Circle

 “I like Patsy.
 She’s a trip, isn’t she?”

 “Yes, she is.”
-I noticed she made no mention of Lorraine.
-Patsy was definitely the more outgoing of the two, but Lorraine, though quieter, had seemed nice enough.
-I wondered if Winona and Lorraine had experienced some kind of falling out.
+It was true that Patsy was definitely the more outgoing of the two, but Lorraine, though quieter, had seemed nice enough.

 “We can’t stay,” she said, catching hold of the handrail.
 “I just wanted to introduce myself and welcome you to the neighborhood.”